El Hijo de Dr. Wagner Jr.

-El Hijo de Dr. Wagner Jr. (born December 4, 1991) is a Mexican luchador enmascarado, or masked professional wrestler, currently working Lucha Libre AAA Worldwide (AAA) and WWE.
-He also currently performing independent circuit, he is best known tenure for Pro Wrestling Noah. including International Wrestling Revolution Group (IWRG) portraying a tecnico ("good guy") wrestling character.
+El Hijo de Dr. Wagner Jr. (born December 4, 1991) is a Mexican professional wrestler, currently working promotions Lucha Libre AAA Worldwide (AAA) and WWE.
+As of September 2026, he is one-half of the AAA World Tag Team Champions alongside his brother Galeno.
+He is also a former one-time AAA Latin American Champion.
+He is best known for his tenure in Pro Wrestling Noah.
 El Hijo de Dr. Wagner's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 He is the grandson of Dr. Wagner and the son of Dr. Wagner Jr. His mother is professional wrestler Rossy Moreno and he is part of both the Wagner and the Moreno wrestling families.

 Personal life

 El Hijo de Dr. Wagner Jr. is the son of Juan Manuel González Barrón and Rossy Moreno, both professional wrestlers with his father working as the masked wrestler Dr. Wagner Jr. He is the grandson of wrestlers Dr. Wagner and Alfonso "Acorazado" Moreno, patriarchs of the Wagner and Moreno wrestling families.
 He is the nephew of Silver King (son of Dr. Wagner).
 On his mother's side, he is the nephew of wrestlers Noé Astro Moreno León (better known as El Oriental), Alda Moreno, Esther Moreno, Cynthia Moreno, Mini Cibernético, Groond XXX and Extasis.
 He was trained for his professional wrestling career by his mother, his aunt Esther and uncle El Oriental, as they had more of an active role in his training that Juan Manuel González since the divorce of González and Moreno.